frobertpixto/hand-drawn-shapes-dataset/README.md

 - I have created tools within [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) to generate 70px x 70px png files for each shape drawn.
 - I also created tools in [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) to position the Vertices.

+### Vertices
+Coordinates of vertices (like the 4 corners of a rectangle) are interesting as they are much more precise than just a surrending box used in object detection.
+Vertices allow to determine the angle of the shape and it exact size.
+But labelling is more complicated as explained [here](processing/find_vertices/README.md).

 ### Direct augmentation of the data.
   - 3 variations were generated per image
     1. Normal